-- Does the director of a child care Omaha, Nebraska center have a bachelor's degree in a child-related field?
+- Does the director of a childcare center have a bachelor’s degree in a child-related field?

-- Has the director worked in childcare Omaha, Nebraska for at least two years?
+- Has the director worked in childcare for at least two years?

 - Does the director understand what children need to grow and learn?

 Lead Teacher Qualifications